anilsathyan7/Portrait-Segmentation/README.md

 Timings (microseconds): count=50 first=544544 curr=540075 min=533873 max=551555 avg=542990 std=4363
 ```

-* Unfortunately the benchmark tool doesn't allow gpu operator profiling.
+* Unfortunately, the benchmark tool doesn't allow **gpu operator profiling**.

-* For the current models, it  was observed that single threaded CPU execution was faster than multithreaded execution.
+* For the current models, it  was observed that **single threaded CPU** execution was faster than multithreaded execution.

+* Also, if you properly **fuse** layers like  Add, Mul etc. and **eliminate** layers like Pad you may gain couple of milliseconds on GPU (may be more on CPU).

 Note: All timings measured using [tflite benchmark tool](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/benchmark) on OnePlus3.

+* We were unable to properly run the current models in NNAPI or FP16 mode due to some operator and compatibility issues.

 ### Fun With Filters (Python)